PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 3 - Chunks Building + Saving/Lecture/english.md

             // shoot a ray
             Ray ray = cam.ScreenPointToRay(Input.mousePosition);

-            // if raycast            pass hit info back out to the "hit" variable if (Physics.Raycast(ray, out hit))
+            // if raycast            \/ pass hit info back "out" to the hit variable if (Physics.Raycast(ray, out hit))
             {
                 // get the positon inside of the voxel